Yoshi (video game series): Reception

 Reception toward Yoshi games has been largely positive.
 Yoshi's Island is the most well-received entry, holding a critic score of 91/100 on the review aggregation website Metacritic, the highest for any Yoshi game on the site.
 Conversely, Yoshi's Universal Gravitation is the worst-received title, holding a critic rating of 60/100 on the same site.

+Sales and aggregate review scores As of November 6, 2025.